Derrimut

 The level of residential development activity in Derrimut is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers in Derrimut shows approximately 3 dwellings receiving development approval annually.
-Between financial years FY-21 and FY-25, around 19 homes were approved, with 1 more approved so far in FY-26.
-The population has declined recently, but housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Derrimut had around 3 dwellings receiving development approval annually.
+Between FY-21 and FY-25, approximately 19 homes were approved, with one more in FY-26 so far.
+Population decline has led to adequate housing supply relative to demand, creating a balanced market with good buyer choice.

 Frequently Asked Questions - Development